 - Fit all their cars with said hardware, tens of thousands of cars with self-driving sensors are on the roads right now.

 - Make the sensors work even if Autopilot (their name for “cruise control”) is off.
 That means that the computer will be able to process the sensor data, simulate what action would have taken if Autopilot was engaged, and send all that data to Tesla to train and refine the algorithm.

 I can’t stress enough how valuable that amount of data is to train a complex algorithm.
 Waymo boasts that they’ve driven 3 million autonomous miles over 9 years (which is impressive).
 A fleet of Teslas could reach that number in months (which is mind-blowing).

 I would say that Waymo and Tesla are on a league of their own.
 Waymo has been making consistent progress over 9 years, and no one can deny that they employ the most beilliant proffesionals on their respective fields.
 Tesla is the newcomer, but it’s relying in newer technology, has a clearer path to market, and it has the competitive advantage of having essentially a test fleet of hundreds of thousands of cars.
 I don’t see any other automaker or tech company topping those two companies at this point.
 So, who will be first?
 I honestly can’t say, I can’t even speculate.
 I can find solid arguments for any of those companies.
 I guess we’ll have to wait for a few years.

 That’s already a lot of information to process, isn’t it?
 Please tell me in the comments if I missed a big player in self-driving tech, or if you think some of them should be taken more seriously.

-In my next article, I’ll veer off the actual facts and try to predict what self-driving cars will mean to several industries and our society in general, and an estimated timeline on when all that will happen.
-But that will be all speculative, so I’ll love to hear your thoughts on that!
+In my next article, I veer off the actual facts and try to predict what self-driving cars will mean to several industries and our society in general, and an estimated timeline on when all that will happen.
+But that’s all speculative, so I’d love to hear your thoughts on that!